-These platform moving switches, (1) through 5), will produce the following movement.
+These platform moving switches,((1) through (5) will produce the following movement.

-- Lower boom switch: Moving this switch up will raise the lower boom, whilst pressing it down will cause the lower boom to descend. - Upper boom switch: Moving this switch up will raise the upper boom, whilst pressing it down will cause the upper boom to descend. - Tele boom switch: Moving this switch right causes the telescopic boom to extend whilst moving it to the left causes the telescopic boom to retract. - 4.
-Slew switch: Pressing this switch to the right causes the column/boom/platform assembly to rotate to the right, whilst pressing the switch to the left causes the column/boom/platform assembly to rotate to the left. - Platform level switch: Pressing the switch to the left causes the platform to tilt forward whilst moving the switch to the right causes the platform to tilt backwards.
+- 1. Lower boom switch: Moving this switch up will raise the lower boom, whilst pressing it down will cause the lower boom to descend. - 2.
+Upper boom switch: Moving this switch up will raise the upper boom, whilst pressing it down will cause the upper boom to descend. - 3.
+Tele boom switch: Moving this switch right causes the telescopic boom to extend whilst moving it to the left causes the telescopic boom to retract. - 4.
+Slew switch: Pressing this switch to the right causes the column / boom / platform assembly to rotate to the right, whilst pressing the switch to the left causes the column / boom / platform assembly to rotate to the left. - 5.
+Platform level switch: Pressing the switch to the left causes the platform to tilt forward whilst moving the switch to the right causes the platform to tilt backwards. - 6.
+Platform rotate switch: Pressing the switch to the left causes the platform to rotate to the left.
+Pressing the switch to the right causes the platform to rotate to the right.

-You must operate the enable control, in conjunction with the platform moving switches.
+You must operate the enable control in conjunction with the platform moving switches.

-This is a safety feature to prevent the platform from moving if a platform moving switch, or controller, is accidentally pushed.
+This is a safety feature to prevent the platform from moving if a platform moving switch, or controller is accidentally pushed.

-☐ From platform control box
+□ From platform control box

-When you operate from the platform control box, be sure that the lanyard of your fall restraint is attached to an anchor point on the platform mount.
+When you operate from the platform control box, be sure that the lanyard of your safety harness is attached to an anchor point on the platform mount.